Selenium Automation Testing: A Complete Guide for Beginners (2025)

 In the ever-evolving world of software development, automation testing has become essential for delivering high-quality applications faster.
 Among the many tools available, Selenium stands out as the most popular open-source automation testing framework for web applications.

-Whether you're just beginning your automation journey or preparing for interviews, this guide to Selenium Automation Testing will walk you through everything you need to know.
+Whether you're just beginning your automation journey or preparing for interviews, this guide to Selenium Automation Testing will walk you through everything you have to know.

 Selenium is an open-source automation tool used for automating web browsers.
 It allows testers and developers to write test scripts in various programming languages, including Java, Python, C#, JavaScript, and Ruby, and execute them across different browsers and platforms.